Emily's Foundation, Week Two: Setting And Mood In Mystery

 Using This Image To Set The Scene And Add Mood The image for this prompt is, in and of itself, quite compelling.
 If you removed the woman and the boy, it would remain interesting, but we primarily would be dealing with the “Setting”.
 With the two of them completing the picture, though, we can add one of many possible "Moods" to the scene, all deriving either from the woman's or the boy's point of view.

 Who is the point of view character in the picture above?
-The woman who is probably the mother of the child?
+The woman, who is probably the mother of the child?
 But what if she's not the mother?
 What if she's a social worker?
 What if she's the detective?
-What if she's the murderer who is also the boy's mother?
+What if she's the murderer, and is also the boy's mother?
 What if she killed her husband?

 What if the point of view character is not in the picture but watching from afar?
-What if this unseen person is the investigator or detective in your mystery?
-What if she doesn't trust the woman holding the little boy's hand?
+What if this unseen person is the detective in your mystery?
+What if he doesn't trust the woman holding the little boy's hand?

-What if the observer is the murderer who gets sick pleasure from watching the mother and child grieving?
+What if the observer is the murderer, and he gets sick pleasure from watching the mother and child grieving?